mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 governmental or, more commonly, mercenary operations.
 It has enough space to carry a combat platoon of 30, plus crew and support personnel, along with their equipment, albeit in fairly cramped confines.
-The platoon can be deployed to a planet’s surface via the two modular cutters housed inside the ship.
+The platoon can be deployed to a planet's surface via the two modular cutters housed inside the ship.
 Two spare cutter modules can be carried in addition to those installed on the cutters, providing greater versatility in missions, although changing modules requires a delicate dance of launch, release, recovery and transfer of modules that can take up to an hour.
 Turrets are fitted as standard but neither weapons nor cutter modules are included, allowing maximum owner customisation, and it is a rare mercenary cruiser that is not armed to the teeth.
-A luxury stateroom is reserved for the ship’s owner.
+A luxury stateroom is reserved for the ship's owner.

 A common loadout for the cutters might be two Vehicle modules with AFVs, a Cargo module and a Fuel Skimmer module.
 A better-financed mercenary